P05B0

 1. 1

-Retrieve all DTCs from all modules and note any related brake system or correlation codes.
+Retrieve all DTCs from all modules and note any related brake or correlation codes.

 2. 2

-Measure brake pedal position sensor A signal voltage with key on and pedal released.
+Measure sensor A signal voltage with the key on and the pedal released.

 3. 3

-Check the sensor ground return circuit for continuity from sensor connector to module.
+Check the sensor ground-return circuit for continuity from connector to module.

 4. 4

-Verify 5V reference voltage supply is present and stable at the sensor connector.
+Verify the reference voltage supply is present and stable at the sensor connector.

 5. 5

-Disconnect sensor A connector and observe: if signal drops to zero, the sensor output is floating high due to a ground loss; if signal stays high, check for a short to voltage on the signal wire.
+Disconnect sensor A: if the signal drops, suspect a ground loss; if it stays high, check for a short to voltage on the signal wire.

 6. 6

-Inspect the harness near the brake pedal pivot point for chafed or broken wires.
+Inspect the harness near the brake pedal pivot for chafed or broken wires.

 7. 7

-Replace sensor A if wiring is intact and sensor output is confirmed out of range.
+Replace sensor A if the wiring is intact and the output is confirmed out of range.

 Related powertrain codes